-The whole world is moving towards mobile and handheld devices like iPhone, iPad, etc. and it is important for the webmasters building site with Weebly to understand what Weebly offers in that context.
-In this article we will discuss the basics of responsive sites and the features you will get when you choose a responsive theme.
+The whole world is moving towards mobile and handheld devices like iPhone, iPad, etc. It is important for the webmasters building site with Weebly to understand what Weebly offers in that context.
+In this article we will discuss the basics of responsive sites and the features you will get when you choose a responsive theme in Weebly.

 Responsive Vs Non-responsive Themes in Weebly

 The term responsive or liquid layout indicates the flexibility of the site to fit into the width of the device on which it is viewed.
 Weebly offers two types of themes – responsive and non-responsive based on the adjustment needed for a mobile site.
 Unfortunately we do not see anywhere Weebly mention a particular theme is responsive or non-responsive unless you choose and test it yourself.

 Basically all new themes are responsive in nature where most of the old themes are non-responsive.
 You can resize your browser window and see whether the elements are auto aligned to confirm the theme is responsive.